Internal Transfer vs Disposal: The Crypto Reconciliation Error That Costs Tax (2026)

 Internal transfer is not crypto-to-crypto

-A frequent conflation: "I moved my BTC between my wallets" vs "I swapped BTC for ETH."
-The first is an internal transfer (same asset, same owner — not a disposal).
-The second is a crypto-to-crypto exchange that changes the asset held and is a disposal in many frameworks (in France, for occasional investors, crypto-to-fiat/goods/services is the taxable disposal while crypto-to-crypto is generally deferred — see the capital-gains calculation).
-Different economics, different tax — never merge them in classification.
+A frequent conflation: "I moved my BTC between my wallets" versus "I swapped BTC for ETH."
+The first is an internal transfer, the same asset under the same owner, and not a disposal.
+The second is a crypto-to-crypto exchange that changes the asset held and is a disposal in many frameworks.
+In France, for occasional investors, the crypto-to-fiat, goods, or services step is the taxable disposal while crypto-to-crypto is generally deferred (see the capital-gains calculation).
+Different economics, different tax, so never merge them in classification.

 Practical guidance